canonical/lxd/doc/api-extensions.md

 ## projects\_networks\_restricted\_uplinks
-Adds the `restricted.networks.uplinks` project config key to indicate (as a comma delimited list) which networks the networks created inside the project can use as their uplink parent network.
+Adds the `restricted.networks.uplinks` project config key to indicate (as a comma delimited list) which networks the networks created inside the project can use as their uplink network.

 ## custom\_volume\_backup
 Add custom volume backup support.